go-bindata/go-bindata/README.md

 	$ go-bindata data/

-To include all input sub-directories recursively, use the elipsis postfix as defined for Go import paths.
+To include all input sub-directories recursively, use the ellipsis postfix as defined for Go import paths.
 Otherwise it will only consider assets in the input directory itself.